-In addition, our actual maintenance capital expenditures vary significantly from quarter to quarter based on, among other things, the number of vessels dry docked during that quarter.
 Our partnership agreement requires our General Partner to deduct estimated, rather than actual, maintenance capital expenditures from operating surplus (as defined in our partnership agreement) each quarter in an effort to reduce fluctuations in operating surplus.
 The amount of estimated maintenance capital expenditures deducted from operating surplus is subject to review and change by the conflicts committee of our General Partner's board of directors at least once a year.
-In years when estimated maintenance capital expenditures are higher than actual maintenance capital expenditures- as we expect will be the case in the years we are not required to make expenditures for mandatory dry dockings- the amount of cash available for distribution to unitholders will be lower than if actual maintenance capital expenditures were deducted from operating surplus.
+In years when estimated maintenance capital expenditures are higher than actual maintenance capital expenditures - as we expect will be the case in the years we are not required to make expenditures for mandatory dry dockings - the amount of cash available for distribution to unitholders will be lower than if actual maintenance capital expenditures were deducted from operating surplus.
 If our General Partner underestimates the appropriate level of estimated maintenance capital expenditures, we may have less cash available for distribution in future periods when actual capital expenditures begin to exceed our previous estimates.

-We will be required to make substantial capital expenditures to expand the size of our fleet.
-We generally will be required to make significant installment payments for acquisitions of newbuilding vessels prior to their delivery and generation of revenue.
-Depending on whether we finance our expenditures through cash from operations or by issuing debt or equity securities, our ability to make required payments on our debt securities and cash distributions on our common units may be diminished or our financial leverage could increase or our unitholders could be diluted.
+We will be required to make substantial capital expenditures to expand the size of our fleet and generally will be required to make significant installment payments for acquisitions of newbuilding vessels prior to their delivery and generation of revenue.

 We make substantial capital expenditures to increase the size of our fleet.
 Please read "Item 5 - Operating and Financial Review and Prospects," for additional information about these acquisitions.
-We currently have 19 LNG carrier newbuildings scheduled for delivery between 2016 and 2020, with options to order up to four additional vessels, and eight LPG carrier newbuildings scheduled for delivery between 2015 and 2018.
-We may also be obligated to purchase two of our leased Suezmax tankers upon the charterer's option, which may occur at various times from 2016 through to 2018 and which have an aggregate purchase price of approximately \$73.7 million at December 31, 2014.
+We currently have 20 LNG carrier newbuildings scheduled for delivery between 2016 and 2020, and six LPG carrier newbuildings scheduled for delivery between 2016 and 2018.
+We may also be obligated to purchase two of our leased Suezmax tankers, the Teide Spirit and Toledo Spirit, upon the charterer's option, which may occur at various times from 2016 through to 2018 and which have an aggregate purchase price of approximately \$65.9 million at December 31, 2015.